archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Researchers will have the opportunity to participate in cohort events planned throughout the year, including opening and concluding program events and informal virtual gatherings to encourage cross-team connections and peer support;
 * One or two team members will be invited to join an opening event in Vancouver, British Columbia, Canada (2-3 June 2022; tentatively planned as in-person) and a closing event (May/June 2023; tentatively planned as in-person);
 * Bi-monthly mentorship and support meetings with the Archives Unleashed team;
-* Access to ARCH (Archive Research Compute Hub) to generate custom datasets; and
+* Access to ARCH (Archives Research Compute Hub) to generate custom datasets; and
 * Funding of $11,500 CAD to support project work.
 Additional support will be provided for travel to the closing event.

 It is expected that all teams will prepare a journal-length article submission as part of this project, which will be developed throughout the term and workshopped at the closing event at the Internet Archive.